 Arvo Pärt has, like Messiaen, received surprisingly little interest from the academic community, so Dr. Shenton has also been active in promoting critical engagement with this enormously popular composer, both inside and outside the academy.
 He has organized conferences in Boston and London; contributed to, and edited The Cambridge Companion to Arvo Pärt (CUP, 2012); and chaired a session on Pärt at the AMS/SEM/SMT meeting in New Orleans.
 Dr. Shenton recently finished a monograph that examines Pärt’s choral and organ music from the perspectives of both the performer and listener.
 All Dr. Shenton’s work is responsive to the demands of the discipline in the twenty-first century.
 So, for example, the Pärt Companion has chapters that cover Pärt’s biography and technique, but also essays that deal with his role in the market place, his role as a composer of spiritual music, and the phenomenological effect of Pärt’s music on his listeners.
 Dr. Shenton is also engaged in a special research project in which he is developing a radical new technique for the analysis of Pärt’s new compositional methods.
 This analysis is based on the effective use of dissonance and utilizes the open source computer music program “Music21.”

-Dr. Shenton maintains an active performance career as an organist, conductor and clinician because he believes it is important that any scholarly engagement with the arts is not divorced from its creation and performance.
+Dr. Shenton maintains an active performance career as an organist, conductor, and clinician because he believes it is important that any scholarly engagement with the arts is not divorced from its creation and performance.
 He is passionately interested in contemporary music and in creative ways to bring it to the public’s attention.
-He has commissioned and premiered more than sixty pieces, by composers such as John Tavener, Geoffrey Burgon, Joe Utterback, Judith Weir and Stephen Feigenbaum.
+He has commissioned and premiered more than sixty pieces, by composers such as John Tavener, Geoffrey Burgon, Joe Utterback, Judith Weir, and Stephen Feigenbaum.
 As a choral conductor he is known for his innovative, diverse, and dynamic programming.
 He has several recordings to his credit, especially with the professional ensemble Vox Futura.